 If you feel you have the ability, the patience, and nerves to invest yourself, it can be very rewarding.
 There are many discount brokers today that offer commission free trades, or signup bonuses.
 Many offer free trades either for a specific time frame, or for X amount of trades when you sign up.

 The discount stock brokers understand during tough economic times, people tend to switch brokers.
 Right now the discount brokers are offering some great deals.
 Some of these deals are too good to pass up.
 There are two discount stock brokers that consistently offer promotions to new customers.
-They are: